Product Roadmap for SaaS: Everything you Need to Know

 - Define your short and long-term goals and then devise the best strategy to achieve them.

-- Gather inputs from your product’s stakeholders.
+- Gather inputs from all the stakeholders.
 For an internal roadmap, your stakeholders are the members of your team.
 While for an external roadmap, those would be your users and potential customers.

-- Filter and prioritize the inputs gathered according to your vision and goals.
+- Filter and prioritize the inputs gathered according to your company vision and business goals.

 - Start planning!
 You need to assign resources and set the workflow.
 That means select the team, pick a leader, set a time frame and deadlines, and assign a budget.

-- Create the roadmap with the items defined by the previous steps.
+- Create the product roadmap with the items defined by the previous steps.

 - Update your SaaS product roadmap constantly to keep everyone in the know.